wmarshall484/incubator-quarks/JAVA_SUPPORT.md

 |---|---|---|---|---|
 |quarks.android.topology.jar | no | no | yes | |
 |quarks.android.hardware.jar | no | no | yes | |

+## Adding Jars to Java 7 & Android

+Java 7 jars are created using `platform/java7/build.xml`.
+Adding a Java just requires:
+* Adding it to target `retro7.quarks` - Copy entry for an existing jar.
+* Adding any tests for it to targets `test7.setup` and `test7.run` - Copy entry for an existing jar.

+Any Java 7 jar is automatically included in Android unless it is explictly excluded in `platform/android/build.xml`.

 ## Java API Usage